privacore/helppages-privafox/en/howtocompletelyremoveprivafox.md

 #Removing Privafox

 ##macOS
-Guide to completely removing Firefox from Mac OSx
+Guide to completely remove Privafox from Mac OSx
 Open up Finder and locate these files and delete them.

 `Applications/Firefox.app`